 |Eligible Disorders Treated||Major Depressive Disorder

 All Types of Treatment Resistant Depression

 |FDA Approved for Major Depressive Disorder and Acute Suicidality|

 |Medication Requirements||Treatments can be given by themselves without any other medications or while taking any psychiatric medication||Spravato™ must be administered in combination with an oral antidepressant.|

-Nora Finnegan has 10 years of experience treating treatment-resistant patients with Ketamine and she is ready to help guide you through your Esketamine Spravato treatments.
+The New Pathways Team has over a decade of experience treating treatment-resistant patients with Ketamine and we are ready to help guide you through your Spravato Esketamine treatments.
 With a simple nasal spray application, Spravato offers patients another option for treating their major depressive disorder and suicidal ideation.